renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## composerIgnorePlatformReqs

-Set to `false` to prevent usage of `--ignore-platform-reqs` in the composer package manager.
+Set to `false` to prevent usage of `--ignore-platform-reqs` in the Composer package manager.

 ## dockerImagePrefix